fabquenneville/tv_tools/README.md

 The documentation can be found on the [Github page](https://fabquenneville.github.io/tv_tools/).

 ## Releases
-Instalation instructions are found on the [Github page](https://fabquenneville.github.io/tv_tools/usage/installation.html).
+Information on the last release found on the [Github page](https://fabquenneville.github.io/tv_tools/usage/installation.html).

 ## Usage